-Until recently, when engineers wanted real-time data from a DAQ system, they would take the several analog outputs (separate output for each of the analog input channels) from the DAQ system and bring them into the PLC controller.
+Until recently, when engineers wanted real-time data from a DAQ system, they would take several analog outputs (separate outputs for each of the analog input channels) from the DAQ system and bring them into the PLC controller.
 This required multiple analog inputs as well as redundant conversion from analog to digital data.

 By installing an EtherCAT slave port into their DAQ systems, however, Dewesoft eliminates the redundant analog inputs on the PLC completely, as shown in the graphic below:

 But this is actually just the beginning because DAQ systems like IOLITE Rack and IOLITE can even eliminate the PLC hardware completely in many applications.
 It is possible to connect IOLITE to a computer host running real-time PLC software.
 These include systems like: